erickgnavar/linkode.el/README.md

 ## Usage

-`M-x linkode-send-region` to use the selected region
+`M-x linkode-region` to use the selected region

-`M-x linkode-send-buffer` to use the buffer content
+`M-x linkode-buffer` to use the buffer content

 The code will be send to [linkode](http://linkode.org) and the resulting link will be copied to the clipboard